Ambiguous loss: Disenfranchised grief

 The second type of grief that can develop from an ambiguous loss is disenfranchised grief.
-It is also known as unrecognized grief because it often occurs in the loss of a beloved pet and the grief is not taken seriously.
+It is also known as unrecognized grief because it often occurs in the loss of someone or something not taken as seriously by others, e.g. a beloved pet.
 Ecological Grief or Climate Grief has also been identified as a form of disenfranchised grief.

 Frozen grief

 Frozen grief is the third type of grief, it is a result of the ambiguity of death because of the physical or psychological disappearance and therefore one's grief is frozen since they do not get a chance to let grief run a normal course.